-Contract Amendment for Water Management and California WaterFix public negotiation meetings are underway.
-Members of the public may provide oral comments at the end of each negotiation session.
-Additionally, the public can submit written comments relevant to the issues discussed during that negotiation session.
-Public Participation Process protocols have been prepared in accordance with the “Principles Regarding Public Participation Process In SWP Contract Negotiations."
+Contract Amendment for Water Management and California WaterFix public negotiation meetings have been completed and no future meetings are scheduled.
+During the meeting series, oral comments were solicited from members of the public at the end of each negotiation session.
+Additionally, the public was able to submit written comments relevant to the issues discussed during that negotiation session.
+Public Participation Process protocols were prepared in accordance with the “Principles Regarding Public Participation Process In SWP Contract Negotiations."

 2018 Public Negotiation Meetings

 Fifteen negotiation meetings were held in the first half of 2018.
 Meeting materials and results are compiled in this downloadable file.

 Negotiation Meeting 1 was held December 10, 2014.